cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 ^^^^^^^^^^^^^^
 .. parsed-literal::

-    |bot_prefix|\ autoassignrole [role id/mention/q_name]
+    |bot_prefix|\ autoassignrole [role id(s)/mention(s)/q_name(s)]

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Automaticaly assigns a specified role to every user who joins the server.
-Provide no parameters to disable.
+Automaticaly assigns one or more specified roles to every user who joins the server.

+Providing one or more role identifiers will toggle whether or not users will receive that role upon joining the server, for each role.
+Provide no parameters to show the current settings.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^